 Working from home for the first time can be challenging.
 You might be struggling with everything from getting proper sleep to boundary setting.
 Today, we wanted to shed some light on some crucial tips that will help anyone who is working from home.
-Specifically, let’s chat about how to make our time working from home less stressful today.
+Specifically, let’s share some work from home tips that will make work less stressful.

 1. Create A Work From Home Space In Your House